notepad-plus-plus/npp-usermanual/content/docs/views.md

 ## Folding

+Notepad++ includes a feature for folding of blocks of text.
+To "fold" text means to temporarily remove from view a block of lines that is hierarchically subordinate to a line directly preceding the block; to "unfold" the text means to reveal that block of text.
+Another term for folded is "collapsed" and the corresponding term for unfolded is "uncollapsed".
+When text lines are folded/collapsed, a horizontal line is drawn across the editor window to indicate that something is not currently being displayed.

+Folding is based on the current syntax highlighter lexer for a [programming language](../programing-languages/) or [User Defined Language (UDL)](../user-defined-language-system/), and the folding follows rules defined in that lexer or UDL.
+Folding is only possible for file types whose language supports it, when that language's lexer is active in the [**Language** menu](../programing-languages/).
+(For example, the **Python** lexer defines folding, so you can fold blocks of Python code in Notepad++.
+On the other hand, the **Markdown (preinstalled)** UDL that ships with Notepad++ does not define any folding keywords, and so no text will be folded.
+Similarly, **Normal Text** has no folding rules and thus cannot be folded.)

+For language types that support "code folding", an additional margin will be created along the left edge of the editing window; this is called the "fold margin".
+A fold margin also appears in the "Search results" panel/window when it is shown; here the hierarchy separates the output from previous search runs into groups.

+In the fold margin will appear symbols for expansion and contraction of the code hierarchy, according to folding rules for the current language.
+The symbols that can appear in the margin are:

+* An icon with a "-" symbol, meaning unfolded and the line it is on is a possible future fold point
+* An icon with a "+" symbol, to signify that some amount of lines below the current line are folded
+* Bracketing symbology to show the extent of what could be folded when "-" is the symbol on a foldable "header" line

+The exact appearance of the symbols is governed by the **Fold Margin Style** setting in the [**Margins/Border/Edge** section](../preferences/#margins-border-edge) of the **Preferences** dialog.
+The color of the symbols is defined by the [**Preferences > Style Configurator**](../preferences/#style-configurator): select the [**Global Styles**](../preferences/#global-styles) entry in the **Language** box of the dialog; the **Style:** selections of **Fold**, **Fold active**, and **Fold margin** will set the colors for the folding symbols and their background, as described in the [**Global Styles**](../preferences/#global-styles) section of this manual.
+The color of the horizontal line that is seen when the section is collapsed is defined by the **Default Style**'s foreground color.

-There are a group of folding-related commands, which will allow the folding or unfolding of blocks of text based on the current syntax highlighter lexer for a [programming language](../programing-languages/) or [User Defined Langauge](../user-defined-language-system/), and the folding rules defined in that lexer or UDL.
-(To "fold" the text means to temporarily hide a block of text; to "unfold" the text means to reveal that block of text again.)
-If folding blocks are nested (contained inside other folding blocks), the outermost block is level 1, the block immediately inside that is level 2, and so on.
-(Folding is _not_ remembered from one run to the next, nor is it saved in the automatic or manually-saved session file.)
+If folding blocks are "nested" (contained inside other folding blocks), the outermost block is known as level 1, the block immediately inside that is level 2, and so on.

+There is a group of folding-related commands on the **View** menu, which will allow the folding or unfolding of line-blocks of text:

-* **Fold All** and **Unfold All** will collapse or reveal all fold blocks in the current file.
+* **Fold All** and **Unfold All** will collapse or reveal all fold blocks in the current file
-* **Collapse Current Level** and **Uncollapse Current Level** will collapse or reveal the block based on the caret position
+* **Collapse Current Level** and **Uncollapse Current Level** will collapse or reveal the block based on the line of the editing caret
-* The entries in the **Collapse Level** and **Uncollapse Level** sub-menus will collapse or reveal every level _N_ block in the active file.
+* The entries in the **Collapse Level** and **Uncollapse Level** sub-menus will collapse or reveal every block at level N in the active file

+Folding/unfolding can be actuated by menu commands on the **View** menu relating to "fold" or "collapse", or by any shortcut keys assigned (see the [**Preferences > Shortcut Mapper**](../preferences/#shortcut-mapper)).
+It can also be invoked by using the mouse and clicking on the symbols in the fold margin.
+Clicking on a "-" symbol will collapse the lines at that level and below so they are no longer shown; clicking on a "+" symbol will expand the fold so such lines will again be displayed.

+As folding can be nested there is some remembering of internal fold states while the outer states are manipulated.
+However, there are some ways to override this behavior:

+* Clicking a "-" or "+" fold symbol while holding the `Shift` key:  Any internal folds in the clicked-upon tree will be uncollapsed, so that the whole sub-tree hierarchy will be shown fully expanded; if the tree is already fully expanded, `Shift`-clicking the top-level "-" symbol will do nothing
+* Clicking a "+" fold symbol while holding the `Ctrl` key:  Same as clicking a "+" fold symbol while holding the `Shift` key
+* Clicking a "-" fold symbol while holding the `Ctrl` key:  Collapses at the line of the click point, and collapses all subordinate/internal fold points as well (although this won't be revealed to the user until the fold just created is expanded)

+The current fold state of lines is not remembered from one Notepad++ run to the next, nor is it saved in the automatic or a manually-saved session file.
+It is intended to be very temporary.
+When a file is reloaded by any means it always loads with all lines showing (no "+" will be visible anywhere in the file's fold margin).

 ## File Summary